boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 #### Name

-This allows you to set `title` for this Bing maps widget.
+This allows you to set a `title` for this Bing maps widget.

 ![General settings](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/Name.png)

 #### Subtitle

-This allows you to set `subtitle` for this Bing maps widget.
+This allows you to set a `subtitle` for this Bing maps widget.

 ![General settings](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/Subtitle.png)

 #### Description

-This allows you to set brief explanation about this Bing maps widget.
+This allows you to set a brief explanation about this Bing maps widget.

 ![General settings](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/Description.png)